COVID-19 in a Child Care Centre or School

 Your child can be exposed to COVID-19 in the home, through interactions in the community or other settings, or at their child care centre or school.

 As part of the public health follow-up on someone who has COVID-19, public health identifies individuals who may have been exposed to the virus through their interactions with the individual with COVID-19.
 These individuals, who are often referred to as “contacts”, are identified as being at higher risk or lower risk depending on the nature of their interactions with the person who had COVID-19.
-“Close contacts” are those who are at higher risk.
 To assess the level of risk, public health considers factors related to the interactions such as location, length of time, activities, distance apart, and the protective measures that were practiced at the time.

 If an exposure to COVID-19 occurred at a child care centre or school, the facility will provide public health detailed information, including contact information for parents/caregivers, as part of the public health investigation of the exposure.
 Child care centres and schools are expected to maintain various records in order to assist public health with the quick identification of people who are contacts and management of COVID-19 exposures in those settings.

-If your child has been identified as a ‘close contact’ of someone who has COVID-19, you will be contacted directly by a PHN.
-The PHN will get additional information from you and your child and the PHN will tell you what you and your child need to do and will answer your questions.
-Close contacts need to self-isolate at home and monitor for symptoms.
+If your child has been identified as a high-risk contact of someone who has COVID-19, you will be contacted directly by a public health liaison.
+They will get additional information from you and your child, will tell you what you and your child need to do and will answer your questions.
+High-risk contacts must self-isolate at home and monitor for symptoms.
 Testing for COVID-19 will be recommended in some circumstances.
-The PHN can assist in accessing testing if and when that is needed.
-Public health will also continue to support you and your child, often through regular connection with you, through the self-isolation period and will advise you when your child can return to child care or school.
-Your child must not return to child care or school until public health advises you that it is okay for them to do so.
+The liaison can assist in accessing testing if and when that is needed.
+They will also continue to support you and your child through regular connection with you, through the self-isolation period and will advise you when your child can return to child care or school.
+Your child must not return to child care or school until the public health liaison advises you that it is okay for them to do so.

 Please ensure your child’s child care centre or school has up-to-date contact information so public health can reach you, during the day, as well as in evenings and on weekends.